Complete Guide to DIY SMT Assembly In Your Office

 Once the stencil has been completely lifted from the board, you can inspect the solder paste.
 It should be sharply defined with flat tops on each pad of paste.
 If you have smeared the paste (remember to check the finest pitch components thoroughly), you will need to start again.
 You’ll have to completely wipe the solder paste from the board using a paper towel soaked in isopropanol and go back to the beginning of the process.
 Similarly, if it looks like you have well-defined pads, but there are smears of solder between them, your stencil lifted while you were applying the paste.
 Again, you’ll need to thoroughly clean the board and try again.

-Once you have mastered the technique for applying the paste and lifting the stencil, your success rate will become extremely high, and it will be thankfully rare that you will need to clean the paste off your board.
+Once you have mastered the technique for applying the paste and lifting the stencil, your success rate with SMT will become extremely high, and it will be thankfully rare that you will need to clean the paste off your board.

 Populating the PCB